-For example, you should know that your treasurer is doing what you think they're doing with your club finances garbage in garbage out

-This is an especially important question if it seems like they've been taking a lot of beach vacations lately.
+For example, you should know that your treasurer is doing what you think they're doing with your club finances This is an especially important question if it seems like they've been taking a lot of beach vacations lately.
+Slide 10

-You want to make sure your taxes are prepared accurately Since they are prepared from the data in bivio, you need to know that is right.
+You want to make sure your taxes are prepared accurately Since they are prepared from the data in bivio, you need to know that the data is right.
 Just because your bivio site shows a lot of numbers doesn't mean they're useful for anything.
 Without verification your taxes may just be

+garbage in

+garbage out

 And, just a reminder that all of your club members will be held responsible if you don't file correct taxes.
+Slide 11

-You want to make sure each members ownership is being tracked accurately so that income and expenses are divided up correctly and the tax status of your account is being tracked correctly.
+You want to make sure each member's ownership is being tracked accurately so that income and expenses are divided up correctly and the tax status of your account is being tracked correctly.
+Slide 12

-And finally, it's important to demystify your clubs finances

-and spread the burden of making sure your club is keeping accurate records.
+And finally, it's important to demystify your club's finances and spread the burden of making sure your club is keeping accurate records.
 Your club treasurer has a big responsibility because your club has to comply with partnership tax requirements.
 Unlike your investing activities, the IRS is not as forgiving in terms of you being a novice doing so.
 It's important that every club member have a general understanding of what club accounting is about and what can and cannot be easily handled by your treasurer.
 The simpler your club finances, the simpler your audit will be.
 And there's no reason not to keep things simple.
+Slide 13